Using the Node Editor

 To remove all nodes from the graph, click the Clear button on the left of the window.

 To add a link from one node to another, click on the first node’s Add link button.
 A link will appear, that you can connect to the second node by clicking on it.
 Not all nodes can be connected; the link will not form if it is illegal.
 Use the node reference to see which nodes are legal.
+To remove a link, click on the red disk in the middle of the link.

 Computing the output

 To generate colors, you need to click the Recompute button on the left of the window.
 Colors will only be computed for nodes that have the right inputs.
-You graph should have at least one input node (Constant Color or Random Color).
+Your graph should have at least one input node (Constant Color or Random Color).
 These nodes do not have inputs.
 All nodes can be used for inputs for other nodes. as long as they are of the right type.

 Linking generated colors to your scene